CSE583-PaticleTracking/ParticleTrackingGUI/documents/user_stories.md

 particle tracking.
 Doug has no experience in  particle tracking so he wants proper documentation and an easy to use interface.

+Galen is a professional researcher.
+Galen has a example videos of a busy intersection and would like to find how many pedestrians and cars pass through it.
+He wants a method to not only track the objects but also export specific data to create a traffic model of the intersection.
+Galen has limited experience tracking so he needs an well documented and easy to use software.

+Aaron is a scientist who studies fluid mechanics.
+Aaron has videos with tracer particles in a fluid and wants to find characteristics of the flow.
+He needs a way to track these tracer particles in his flow to estimate fluid velocity.
+Aaron has some particle tracking experience, so he wants an open source code and an easy to use GUI.

+Mia is a student researcher in biology.
+Mia has some tracking data from her experiments.
+She wants to present her data, but she needs to format her data and create good figures.
+Despite her previous tracking experience, she needs an easy to use interface.
+As well as a well documented GUI that guides her through uploading her data and creating plots.